-Naming a third party as a defendant in a workers’ compensation lawsuit can be challenging and requires help from a knowledgeable attorney.
+Naming a third party as a defendant in a workers’ compensation lawsuit can be challenging and requires help from a knowledgeable workers’ compensation attorney in California.
 The legal professionals at KCNS Law Group can hire industry experts and outside investigators to examine your case in detail and discover who or what contributed to the cause of your accident.
-Reinforced with the facts uncovered during the investigation, we can go up against the third party for damages on your behalf.
+Reinforced by the facts uncovered during the investigation, we can go up against the third party for damages on your behalf.

 California’s workers’ compensation laws prohibit individuals from taking court action against their employers in place of no-fault benefits.
 However, you can still file a third-party action against someone other than your employer.
-Our skilled legal professionals can help you bring a third-party claim against one or more parties that contributed to your illness or injury.
-Depending on the circumstances surrounding your case, you may be entitled to compensation through both workers’ compensation and a third-party claim.
+Our skilled legal professionals can help you bring a third-party claim against one or more parties contributing to your illness or injury.
+Depending on your case circumstances, you may be entitled to compensation through workers’ compensation and a third-party claim.

 Is There a Limit on California Workers’ Compensation Benefits?

 When it comes to damages in a California workers’ compensation claim, there is, indeed, a limit.
 The disability rating given by your physician will determine your eligible damages.
-That permanent disability rating will be converted into a percentage of total disability, which has a dollar cap.
-For that reason, it is essential that you see a doctor who can appropriately assess your injuries and calculate the impact that it has on your everyday life.
+That permanent disability rating will be converted into a percentage of total disability with a dollar cap.
+For that reason, you must see a doctor who can appropriately assess your injuries and calculate their impact on your everyday life.